hpatnadeeshan/MS-1/README.md

 As an Employer or Client Expectations:

 1. I want to see his work experience & educational background.
-2. I want  know his technical skills.
+2. I want to know his technical skills.
-3. I want go see his past projects.
+3. I want to go see his past projects.
 4. I want to know what kind of services he offers.
-5. I want a proof of his past work and quality of work.
+5. I want proof of his past work and quality of work.
 Need testimonials.
-6. I want to to contact him.
+6. I want to contact him.
 7. I want to send my details to him.
 8. I want to download his CV.